June 24, 2025

 you give off when AI starts

-building the system.
+building the system, don't sleep

-Don't sleep through your own
+through your own obsolescence.

 That's why this episode matters.

-they're already here.
+but because they're already

 Not because you're losing